Power Take Off: All You Need to Know

 The Different Types and Industrial Applications of PTO Clutches

-Though they perform the same general function—transferring power from the primary drive shaft to a secondary drive shaft for a driven component—there are various PTO types available that serve specific industrial applications.
+Though they perform the same general function—transferring power from the primary drive to a secondary drive shaft for a driven component—there are various PTO types available that serve specific industrial applications.
 These diversifications are why WPT Power supplies OEM’s units in agricultural, energy, forestry, and road building sectors, among others.

 Pilotless Mechanical PTO